"The Arizona-Sonora Desert Museum, just west of Tucson, is home to one of the most spectacular and accessible avian demonstrations in the U.S."

 The Ferruginous Hawk is a true raptor that makes the Sonoran Desert home, but only during the winter months.
 Their wide gape, or mouth, makes it easier for them to eat their favorite prey item, prairie dogs.

-The Common Barn Owl is so named due to its almost worldwide range, on every continent except Antarctica.
+The Barn Owl is so named due to its almost worldwide range, on every continent except Antarctica.
 Barn Owls are nocturnal and fly silently through the night using their acute sense of hearing to locate prey.

-Unlike other raptors, Harris Hawks hunt and live in family groups.
+Unlike other raptors, Harris's Hawks hunt and live in family groups.
 Family groups range in size from 3 to 7 hawks.
 Family groups work together to protect their territory and care for their young.